nidhinmk/AzureAI/README.md

    [RAG-based solution](/RAGmodel.md) - Creates an application that chats with a generative AI model.

+   [Fine tuning](/FineTuning.md) - Fine-tune a base model from the model catalog and integrate in a chat application.

 ## Computer Vision

    Computer Vision is a branch of Artificial Intelligence (AI) focused on enabling machines to interpret and understand visual information from the world around them.
 Azure AI offers a suite of     powerful services that support a wide range of computer vision scenarios — from image analysis to text extraction.